conan-io/conan-docker-tools/modern/README.md

 ### Library Versions

-The system libraries used by those new Docker images may vary according the Linux distribution and compiler installed.
+The system libraries used by those new Docker images vary according to the Linux distribution and compiler installed as explained above.
 Here is a list of installed libraries and their versions: